ChrisVine/chez-simple-sockets/README.md

 domain name of the server to which a connection is to be made or a dotted decimal address.

-&connect-exception will be raised if the connection attempt fails, to which applying connect-exception? will return #t.
+&connect-condition will be raised if the connection attempt fails, to which applying connect-condition? will return #t.

 On success, this procedure returns the file descriptor of a connection socket.
 The file descriptor will be blocking.